 Pino Pacifico / Adobe Stock

-If you’re a fan of ancient architecture, design, and engineering, then checking out Ponte Rotto is worth the short amount of time it’ll take you while you’re in Rome.
-The oldest stone-constructed bridge in all of Rome, Ponte Rotto, dates back to the 2nd century BC.
+If you’re a fan of ancient architecture, design, and engineering, checking out Ponte Rotto is worth the short time it’ll take you while you’re in Rome.
+The oldest stone-constructed bridge in Rome, Ponte Rotto, dates back to the 2nd century BC.

 It was originally built to replace an ancient wooden bridge all those years ago.
 While not much has remained over the years, with just the central archway remaining among the ruins, the site is worth stopping by to admire its beauty and design.